 To ensure fairness to all students, you will be expected to hand in all assessed coursework and dissertations/projects by a specified date and time, and there are penalties for submitting work after the specified deadline.

 If there are valid circumstances preventing you from meeting a deadline, your Director of Studies may grant you an extension to the specified submission date.
-Forms to request an extension are available from the Department.
+Extension requests should be submitted through SAMIS.